Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 |**Anti- and Counter-**|yes|anti-clockwise, counter-clockwise, counter-intuitive|
 |**X Axis, Y Axis, Z Axis, and their plural forms**|no, unless used as adjective|Z Axis, Z-axis Extension Module (See **Capitalization)**.|

+### Multiplication Sign (×)

+You can use this sign to describe the specifications of a product.
+Note that the units of measure following each number should not be omitted, unless there is not enough room for them.
+So don't say:

+> Dimensions (W × D × H): 405 × 424 × 490 mm

+Instead, say:

+> Dimensions (W × D × H): 405 mm × 424 mm × 490 mm

 ### Parentheses ()